-High court won’t say whether justices have received booster
+High court confirms justices have received COVID-19 booster

-WASHINGTON (AP) — The Supreme Court is refusing to say whether the nine justices have received COVID-19 vaccination booster shots, with the omicron variant surging and in-person arguments over vaccines scheduled at the court on Friday.
+WASHINGTON (AP) — The Supreme Court says all nine justices have received COVID-19 booster shots.
+The court’s confirmation came Tuesday amid the omicron variant surging and in-person arguments over vaccines scheduled at the court on Friday.

+The court confirmed that the justices have received boosters only after The Associated Press published a story saying the high court would not say whether the justices had received a third dose of the vaccine.
+That story followed repeated attempts to get an answer about the shots.

+The Associated Press first asked the Supreme Court via email in mid-December whether the justices had received booster shots.
+Three other requests via email and phone followed, the latest Tuesday.
+Court spokeswoman Patricia McCabe had said earlier Tuesday she had no details to share.
+After the story was published she said that all the justices had received a booster shot.

 The Centers for Disease Control and Prevention in late November broadened its recommendation and said that all adults should receive COVID-19 booster shots.
 And leaders in both parties have made public over the past several months that they have received booster shots.
 That includes President Joe Biden and Vice President Kamala Harris as well as former president Donald Trump.
 Republican Senate leader Mitch McConnell got a booster shot the same day as Biden in September.